cdl-geneseo/critical-digital-practices/index.md

 ## Course overview

 Module 1: Meet Your Computer
-Module 2: Working at the Command Line
+Module 2: The Command Line
 Module 3: What is Text?
 Module 4: The Web
 Module 5: Open for Learning